vinaya-class/vinaya-class.github.io/src/01-killing-and-harming.md

 - [Getting the Message](https://www.buddhistinquiry.org/article/getting-the-message/), Thanissaro Bhikkhu (2006) ([archive.org](https://web.archive.org/web/20201113023105/https://www.buddhistinquiry.org/article/getting-the-message/))

-> "Killing is never skillful.
+> Killing is never skillful.
 Stealing, lying, and everything else in the first
 > list are never skillful.
 When asked if there was anything whose killing he
 > approved of, the Buddha answered that there was only one thing: anger.
 In no
 > recorded instance did he approve of killing any living being at all.
 When one